ramonvoges/Vimfest2017/talk.md

 ## LaTeX

-I would like to start my short survey with LaTeX, since this software originally introduced me to real editors.
+I would like to start my short survey with LaTeX, for this software originally introduced me to real editors.

 Since I switched to Neovim I use `vimtex`, a lightwight and comprehensive plug-in for most of the things you would like to do with your LaTeX files.
 I like especially the way it can open a Table of Contents and compile your file in the background.
 These are my settings: